ManuGar/FrImCla/docs/documentation.md

 ## Adding new machine learning algorithms and feature extractor models

-To add a new feature extractor models the user has to create a new class in models.py.
+To add a new feature extractor models, the user has to create a new class in models.py.
 This class implements Model and has to implement the method describe(self, image).
 The user also has to add this new model in modelFactory.py.
 In the method getModel(self,modelText) the user will create an object of the new class and its default params.

-To add a new machine learning algorithm the user has to create a new class in classificationModels.py.
+To add a new machine learning algorithms, the user has to create a new class in classificationModels.py.
 This class implements classifierModel.getModel and getters and setters for params and nIterations.
 We also have to add this classifier model in classificationModelFactory.py.
 In the method getClassificationModel(self,modelText) we will create an object of the new